KPar/HueView/README.md

 Light: A double value from .0 up to .1

 Speed: An int value starting from 0.
-Measured in milliseconds, the lowest being the fastest.
+Measured in milliseconds, the lowest value being the fastest.

 ## License
 ```